serversideup/amplitudejs/README.md

 ### Downloading Manually

-To get AmplitudeJS manually, simply download the source from github: https://github.com/521dimensions/amplitudejs
+To get Amplitude.js manually, simply download the source from github: https://github.com/521dimensions/amplitudejs

-### Adding AmplitudeJS to Your Document
+### Adding Amplitude.js to Your Document
 On top of your page just add:

 ```javascript
 <script type="text/javascript" src="/directory/to/amplitude.js"></script>
 ```

-AmplitudeJS is now available for use!
+Amplitude.js is now available for use!
 All that's left is initializing.

-### Initializing AmplitudeJS
+### Initializing Amplitude.js
-When the page is ready, AmplitudeJS will bind all the event handlers the elements.
-This is what makes AmplitudeJS so easy to use.
+When the page is ready, Amplitude.js will bind all the event handlers the elements.
+This is what makes Amplitude.js so easy to use.
 It finds the classes and determines the browser and will bind click and touchstart handlers to the elements that perform a specific function.

-Now that AmplitudeJS is included on your page and set up, you need to initialize it with the information that you want.
+Now that Amplitude.js is included on your page and set up, you need to initialize it with the information that you want.
 To do this, you need to call the init function on the Amplitude object and you can pass it a JSON object of configuration variables ( we will go through ALL of these in the documentation ).
 At the bare minimum, you need to pass it all of the song objects that your page will